aiven/devportal/docs/products/clickhouse/howto/data-service-integration.rst

    When creating integrations in the **Data service integrations** wizard, you can also create integration databases connected to the services you are integrating with.

    If you prefer to create a data service integration without adding integration databases, you can create integration databases for your service any time later.
-See :doc:`Manage Aiven for ClickHouse® integration databases </docs/products/clickhouse/howto/integration-databases>` for the guidelines on how to do that.
+See :doc:`Manage Aiven for ClickHouse® integration databases </docs/products/clickhouse/howto/integration-databases>` for guidance on how to do that.

 Prerequisites
 -------------